PoodleSlayer/StreamLabsScripts/GameCommands/README.md

     }
 }
 ```
-and so on, where `value` is the series of keys that will be input to the game, `cost` is how many channel points it costs to use, and `message` is the message to show in chat (which supports the `$user` variable to reference the username of whoever used the command).
+and so on, where `value` is the series of keys that will be input to the game, `cost` is how many channel points it costs to use, and `message` is the message to show in chat.
+The message supports the `$user` variable for displaying the calling username as well as the `$currency` variable for showing the amount of points that were used.

 ## User Settings